 What can I do with the NaHSO4?

 It’s great that you noticed the extra bottle!
 That’s the way a real researcher works!
 Apply several drops of NaHSO4 solution to the fabric and add a little bit to each vial.
-The buzzer should beep louder!
+The LED should glow even brighter!
 Don’t hesitate to experiment – keep exploring, and you will surely succeed!

 What was the first chemical source of electric current?

 Italian researcher Alessandro Volta (full name Alessandro Giuseppe Antonio Anastasio Gerolamo Umberto Volta) was the first to come up with the idea to connect a copper rod and a zinc rod with a wire and then immerse them in an electrolyte solution.
 An electrolyte is a compound that, upon dissolving, produces positively- and negatively-charged ions, i.e. in the form of a solution, it conducts electricity.

 Moreover, a measure of electric potential difference – the volt – is named after Alessandro Volta.
 Through his work, Volta proved that such a system made from two rods and an electrolyte indeed produces electricity.
 Back then, it was a real breakthrough!

 Volta also demonstrated that several cells containing a zinc-copper pair can be connected.
 Thus, he created a “voltaic pile,” which was essentially the very first chemical source of electricity.
 This discovery greatly expanded the range of voltages researchers were able to work with.
 The pile consisted of alternated copper and zinc plates, with each pair of plates enclosing a piece of woolen tissue soaked in an electrolyte solution.
 In the video below, you can see what the construction of the voltaic pile looked like: